BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 .. |icon-zoom-fit| image:: pictures/icons/22x22_zoom-fit-best.png
 .. |icon-zoom-select| image:: pictures/icons/22x22_zoom-select.png

-By default, the **actual size** of an image is its size in the physical world, e.g. the projection's physical size on the detector. *aRT*\ ist tries to get your monitor's resolution from the operating system and scales the image accordingly, such that at a zoom of :code:`1`, the image on your monitor should appear approximately in the physical size that it intends.
+By default, the **actual size** of an image is its size in the physical world, e.g. the projection's physical size on the detector. *aRT*\ ist tries to get your monitor's resolution from the operating system and scales the image accordingly, such that at a zoom of :code:`1`, the image on your monitor should appear approximately in the physical size that it intends to have according to its proper pixel size.

 You may regard the image as a pure pixel image and might want to ignore its physical size.
 In the *Image Viewer*, you can turn on |icon-zoom-pixel-for-pixel| :guilabel:`Pixel for pixel mode`.
 In this mode, the image will not be interpreted by its *physical size*, but treated as a pure pixel image.
-In this mode, a zoom factor of :code:`1` will display each pixel of the image with one pixel of your monitor, a zoom of :code:`2` will use 2×2 pixels of your monitor for one image pixel, and so on.
+A zoom factor of :code:`1` will display each pixel of the image with one pixel of your monitor, a zoom of :code:`2` will use 2×2 pixels of your monitor for one image pixel, and so on.

 .. |icon-zoom-pixel-for-pixel| image:: pictures/icons/22x22_zoom-pixel-by-pixel.png